 It becomes challenging for them to deny their responsibilities to your situation if there is photo evidence of the damage caused by the car crashing into your house.

-Once you have gathered the data you need, you should provide copies to your attorney if you decide to hire one.
-They will include the info in your case file and can be used as discovery data for your claim.
+Once you have gathered the needed data, you should provide copies to your attorney if you decide to hire one.
+They will include the info in your case file, which can be used as discovery evidence for your claim.

 This amount and level of detail in the documentation might seem like a minor issue.
 Yet the opposite is true, as the reality is that it can mean the difference between a successful claim and a failed one—another vital form of documentation for injury claims is the medical assessment.

 Copies of your medical bills and records help determine the personal injury settlement you receive from the defendant’s insurance company.
-Requesting updated copies as you go to provide your attorney or to have on hand if you do not hire one will help to ease the procedure.
+Requesting updated copies as you go to provide your attorney or to have them on hand if you do not hire a lawyer will help to ease the procedure.

 Closing Statements: Car Crashes into a House Lawsuit